 This week we head to Kiana, a village of about 350 people on the Kobuk River about 30 miles north of the Arctic Circle.
 Bertha Barr works for the village’s food distribution program.

 This week, we’re heading to Larsen Bay, a small community on Kodiak Island.
 Kara Darling works for the tribal office in Larsen Bay.

 This week, we’re heading to Tyonek, an Athabascan community on Cook Inlet across from Anchorage.
 Pauline Standifer works for the Native Village of Tyonek.

 Although it isn’t a standard village, AFN is a community that pops up for a few days each fall, bringing together people from across the state.
 Attendees talk about why that community is so important.

 This week we’re headed to Nanwalek, a small Russian orthodox community across Kachemak Bay from Homer.
 On maps, it’s often called English Bay.
 Nancy Yeaton works for the Nanwalek IRA Council.

 This week, we’re headed to the community of Kenny Lake on the edge of Wrangell St. Elias National Park.
 Vicky Koelzer is co-owner of the Kenny Lake Mercantile.

 This week on AK, we’re heading to the small community of Coffman Cove on Prince of Wales Island in Southeast.
 Carolyn Duncan is the mayor of Coffman Cove.

-This week, we’re going to Venetie, an Interior community above the Arctic Circle.
-Eddie Frank is the tribal administrator for Venetie.
+This week, we’re heading to the Interior community of Venetie on the Chandalar River.
+Eddie Frank is the Tribal Administrator in Venetie.

 This week were heading to the hub community of Dillingham in Bristol Bay.
 Wanda Fulton and Stephanie McCumber live in Dillingham Alaska.